SagTheo/PP-Card-Game/README.md

 -letting the cards revealed if a pair is formed, hiding them again if not:
     -sorted out: used an array to store the first card that is clicked on, then a for loop to check if a pair has been
                  formed when player clicks on a second card.
 If it is not the case, then a setTimeout() function resets the class of each card to textHidden

+-displaying a message for the rules, when the player wins or lose or when it is game over:
+    -used Bootstrap modal at first --> broke the HTML code -sorted out: created a modal with CSS (a div that takes the whole page and another inside the first one for the content of the modal), and set its display to 'block' or 'none' when needed